 You probably remember most pool safety lessons from when you were a kid: don’t run around the pool, don’t eat right before swimming, and, of course, no horseplay.

-But time spent in open water like lakes (natural or man-made), rivers, ponds and oceans comes with its own set of rules that are not as well known despite the increasing popularity of this type of recreation.
+But time spent in open water like lakes (natural or man-made), rivers, ponds, and oceans comes with its own set of rules that are not as well known despite the increasing popularity of this type of recreation.

 Many of the same rules for the swimming pool also apply to swimming in open water:

 However, it’s important to take additional precautions in open water as there are more potential risks.
-In fact, the National Drowning Prevention Alliance says that more than 40% of children who drown did so in open water.*
+In fact, the National Drowning Prevention Alliance says that more than 40% of children who drowned did so in open water.*

 Water safety is about preventing tragedy.
 But despite even the best efforts, sometimes injuries occur on boats or while swimming.